MTD quarterly updates: what tradespeople need to submit in 2026

 Penalties for late submissions

-A new points-based penalty system applies.
-Each late submission earns one penalty point.
-At four points you receive a £200 fine.
-Additional points also attract £200 fines.
-Points reset after a period of full compliance.
+A new points-based penalty system will be introduced for late submissions under MTD for ITSA.
+Each missed deadline results in one penalty point.
+Accumulating four points will result in a £200 fine, with additional points also incurring £200 fines.
+However, points will reset after a period of full compliance, offering a chance to avoid further penalties.

 How to prepare

-- Check your recent tax returns.
-If income is approaching £50,000, act now.
+- Review your recent tax returns.
+If your income is nearing the £50,000 threshold, it is wise to start preparing now.

-- Confirm with your accountant who will handle submissions.
+- Discuss with your accountant to determine who will manage the submissions.

-Use the mileage calculator to keep travel claims accurate and the VAT calculator if you are VAT registered.
+Utilise available resources such as the mileage calculator to maintain accurate travel claims and the VAT calculator if you are registered for VAT.

 FAQ